 2. Your Monthly Payment Might Be Lower

 If you’re struggling to make your monthly payment, consolidation can help lower it by extending the length of time in which you’re required to pay back your debt.
-The default repayment period is 10 years, but when you consolidate, you can extend that up to 30 years.
+The default repayment period is 10 years, but when you consolidate, you can extend that up to 30 years depending on the amount you owe.
 That can result in a significantly lower monthly payment.

 The trade-off, of course, is that by accruing interest over a longer period of time, you’ll end up paying back far more than if you’d stuck to the 10-year repayment schedule.
 But if your current monthly payment is straining your budget, this can give you a little more breathing room.
 And you can always pay more than the minimum once you’re earning more to get rid of your debt faster.